How Do You Tell the Story of Live Music? ‘Rock Concert’ Author on Tackling the Superstar Subject

 Specifically, Rosen claims that longstanding consumer discontent with Ticketmaster was mostly driven by fans feeling angry at Ticketmaster about their seat locations at concerts, sitting rows back from where they wish they were sitting.
 After all, in the early pre-internet days of ticketing, fans couldn’t easily select their seats for show, but this explanation ignores long-standing criticism of Ticketmaster’s alleged monopolistic lock on the concert business and complaints from the band Pearl Jam to Congress and the Department of Justice alleging that Rosen had tried to retaliate against the group for speaking out.
 In 1995, an investigation conducted by The New York Times found evidence of a sophisticated Watergate-style “dirty tricks campaign” waged against the band by lawyers and private investigators with ties to Ticketmaster, but stopped short of accusing the company of financing the operation.

-Below, Meyers explains his process and findings to Billboard in an interview that has been edited by editorial staff.
+Below, Myers explains his process and findings to Billboard in an interview that has been edited by editorial staff.

 Why did you decide to write Rock Concert as an oral history instead of a more traditional write through?